dominikapetru/femhack/README.md

 1. How was the evolution of RSI and Volatility during the studied perdiod of time?<br>
 2. Which events affected the most the value of EUR?<br>
 3. How did this transition affected some important europian companies?<br>
-1. How was the evolution of RSI and Volatility during the studied perdiod of time?<br>
+4. Why did Brexit make the pound less attractive?<br>
+5. What are the consequences of the fall in sterling?<br>